ppfeufer/eve-online-intel-tool/README.md

 ### Requirements
 - WordPress 4.7 or newer
 - PHP 7.1 or newer
+- PHP Library "ZipArchive" needs to be installed

 ### Installation
 - Simply [download the archive](https://github.com/ppfeufer/eve-online-intel-tool/archive/master.zip) or one of the [releases](https://github.com/ppfeufer/eve-online-intel-tool/releases)